-The review agency shall certify those hospital days or medical procedures authorized by the decision using the normal precertification procedure, complete the notice certifying the agency's compliance with the state hearing decision, and send it to the bureau of state hearings.
+The review agency shall certify those hospital days or medical procedures authorized by the decision using the normal precertification procedure, complete the notice certifying the agency's compliance with the state hearing decision, and send it to state hearings.

 (H) Coordinated services program (CSP) issues

-When a hearing decision changes a decision by the recipient monitoring and review section concerning proposed or continued enrollment in the CSP or denial of a request for a change of designated provider or pharmacy, the bureau of state hearings shall send a copy of the decision to the recipient monitoring and review section.
-The recipient monitoring and review section shall take the actions ordered by the decision, complete the notice certifying the agency's compliance with the state hearing decision, and send it to the bureau of state hearings.
+When a hearing decision changes a decision by the recipient monitoring and review section concerning proposed or continued enrollment in the CSP or denial of a request for a change of designated provider , the bureau of state hearings shall send a copy of the decision to the recipient monitoring and review section.
+The recipient monitoring and review section shall take the actions ordered by the decision, complete the notice certifying the agency's compliance with the state hearing decision, and send it to state hearings.

-When a hearing decision changes a preadmission screening (PAS) or resident review (RR) determination made by the Ohio department of mental health or the Ohio department of developmental disabilities, the hearing decision shall constitute the revised PAS or RR determination.
+When a hearing decision changes a preadmission screening (PAS) or resident review (RR) determination made by the Ohio department of mental health and addiction services or the Ohio department of developmental disabilities, the hearing decision shall constitute the revised PAS or RR determination.

 Promulgated Under: 119.03